 Robert Waldinger shares three important lessons learned on how to build a fulfilling, long life.
-This extensive data-driven Harvard study reminds us what we already know but often fail to prioritize and invest in over the course of our career and life.
+This extensive data-driven Harvard study reminds us what we already know but often fail to prioritize and invest in over the course of our careers and life.

 As I reflected on the wisdom shared by Robert Waldinger, it resonated with a few principles I have shared as part of the Career Strategy Framework:

 - Know what’s important – do your priorities and time include investing in relationships across your career and broader life?
 Many of us play multiple roles and there are often different relationship expectations for each of them.
 What could we do in 2016 to exceed these expectations?

 - Know what you need to leave behind – challenging and painful relationships can impact your health and well-being.
 Is there a relationship you need to leave behind in 2016 to realize a better life?

 - Know who to take this life journey with – the study reinforces how being in a secure, attached relationship can protect our brains and memory later in life.
 What are you doing now to invest in that relationship of a lifetime?
 What special or new events can you plan to reinvigorate the spark?

 - Connect – high-quality social connections are critical to our health and well-being.
 When your think about your typical weekly schedule are you making time to connect with people outside your work environment?
 The study also reinforced that loneliness kills – is there someone you can connect with today to bring hope and comfort?